Ewa6/quoteable-service/docs/api/quotes-get-quote-by-id.md

 # Get a quote by ID

-This endpoint allows you to retrieve a specific quote by its ID from the Quotable API.
+This endpoint allows you to retrieve a specific quote by its ID from the Quoteable API.

 You need to provide the `quoteId` in the URL path, and the API will return the corresponding quote object if it exist